sfigg/commercialization-public/docset/test/index.md

 # Performance

-See the following sections for guidelines for testing the performance of Windows 10 hardware and software.
+See the following sections for guidelines for testing Windows 10 hardware and software.

 | Topic                                               | Description                                                                                                                                                                             |
 |-----------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|